openharmony/arkcompiler_cangjie_ark_interop/doc/API_Reference/source_en/apis/MediaLibraryKit/cj-apis-multimedia-photo_accesshelper.md

 public func unRegisterChange(uri: String, callback!: ?Callback1Argument<ChangeData> = None): Unit
 ```

 **Description:** Unregisters the listener for the specified URI.
-Multiple callback listeners can be registered for the same URI.
-When multiple callback listeners exist, a specific registered callback listener can be unregistered.
+Multiple callbacks can be registered for a URI.
+When multiple callback listeners exist, you can unregister a specific callback listener.
 If no callback is specified, all listeners for the URI are unregistered.

 **System Capability:** SystemCapability.FileManagement.PhotoAccessHelper.Core